cloudfoundry/stratos/CONTRIBUTING.md

   1. Publish the branch and create a pull request.

-  1. Stratos UI developers will review your change and possibly point out issues.
+  1. Stratos developers will review your change and possibly point out issues.
      Adapt the code under their guidance until all issues are resolved.

   1. Finally, the pull request will get merged or rejected.